Howard County child custody lawyer

 Legal custody

 Another aspect of custody is what is known as legal custody.
-In other words, who has the right and responsibility to make decisions regarding the child’s education, religion, health care, and other aspects of the child’s upbringing?
+In other words, who has the right and responsibility to make decisions regarding the child’s education, religion, health care, and other aspects of upbringing?
 The Court may grant either sole or joint legal custody.

 Cooperation is crucial

-Common issues in child custody cases
+What are common issues in child custody cases?

 Legal custody